jmespath/jmespath.py/docs/proposals/functions.rst

 * This JEP originally proposed the literal syntax.
 The literal portion of this JEP was removed and added instead to JEP 7.
+* Removed several functions that require more work on determining how we will support unicode inputs.